 Get the recipe: Grilled Mexican Chorizo With Spicy Tomato Caper Sauce »

 Since I've already spent way too many words on sausages, might as well make this whole guide comprehensive.
 Starting with a good sausage is as important as how it's cooked.
 Here's what to look for:

 - Don't always go for the store-made stuff.
-Sausage making is not as simple as grinding meat and shoving it in a casing.
+Sausage-making is not as simple as grinding meat and shoving it in a casing.
 It requires a bit of technique.
-I can't count the number of times I've bought "house-made" sausages from reputable butchers only to find them under-seasoned or the fat smeared, resulting in bland, dry results.
+I can't count the number of times I've bought "house-made" sausages from reputable butchers only to find them under-seasoned or the fat smeared, with bland, dry results.
 When in doubt, there's no shame in using a mass-market, widely available brand like Johnsonville or Premio.
 You can at least be guaranteed that they are properly made.

 - Spicy Mango Chicken Sausage »

 - Smoked Cheddar and Jalapeño Sausage »